U.S. Election Day unfolds smoothly, so far defying fears of disruption | Politics

 U.S. Election Day unfolds smoothly, so far defying fears of disruption

-Americans by the millions waited patiently to cast ballots at libraries, schools, and arenas across the country on Tuesday, in an orderly show of civic duty that belied the deep tensions of one of the most polarizing presidential campaigns in U.S. history.
-The face masks worn by many voters and the sight of boarded-up stores in some city centers were reminders of two big issues shaping the 2020 election, with COVID-19 still ravaging parts of the country after a summer of sometimes violence-marred protests against police brutality and racism.
+Americans by the millions patiently lined up on Tuesday to cast ballots at libraries, schools and arenas amid a deadly pandemic, in an orderly show of civic duty that belied deep tensions shaping one of the most polarizing presidential campaigns in U.S. history.
+The face masks worn by many voters and the sight of boarded-up stores in some city centers were reminders of two big issues defining the 2020 election, with COVID-19 still ravaging parts of the country after a summer of sometimes violence-marred protests against police brutality and racism.

-While civic rights groups said they were monitoring for any signs of voter interference and law enforcement agencies were on high alert for disruption at the polls, their worst fears had not materialized by early afternoon.
+The FBI and the New York attorney general's office opened investigations into spates of anonymous robocalls urging people in several states to stay home.
+And a federal judge ordered the U.S. Postal Service to conduct a sweep of some facilities across the country for undelivered mail-in ballots and to ship them immediately to election offices to be counted.

+Civil liberties groups and law enforcement were on high alert for interference with voters at the polls, but few if any major disruptions were reported by late afternoon.
+In a troubling incident in the battleground state of North Carolina, a man legally carrying an unconcealed firearm was arrested and charged with trespassing at a polling site in Charlotte.

+Police said the suspect, Justin Dunn, 36, had loitered at the site after voting in the morning, "possibly intimidating other voters."
+A precinct official asked him to leave and he returned two hours later, when he was taken into custody, authorities said.
 In New York City, some voting lines snaked around blocks, but in many places, from Los Angeles to Detroit and Atlanta, lines were short or non-existent.
 Poll workers guessed this was due to an unprecedented wave of early voting.
 More than 100 million ballots were cast before Election Day, a new record.

-Elsa Avalos, 79, was leaving a polling station on Tuesday morning after voting with her husband in Huntington Park in Southern California.
-"Every election we've voted.
-We've done our duty," she said.
-"I was afraid we'd have a line today, but nothing."

 In Atlanta, about a dozen voters were lined up before sunrise at the Piedmont Park Conservancy.
 First in line was Ginnie House, shivering in the cold, waiting to cast a vote.
-"I lost my absentee ballot and I'm not going to miss this vote," said House, a 22-year-old actor and creative writing student, who had flown back to Atlanta from New York just for this purpose.
+"I lost my absentee ballot and I'm not going to miss this vote," said House, 22, an actor and creative writing student, who flew back to Atlanta from New York just for the election.

 She said she was voting for Democratic candidate Joe Biden, a former vice president seeking to replace the Republican incumbent Donald Trump in the White House.
-At a polling station in Houston, Texas, Andy Valadez was blowing a shofar, a trumpet used in Jewish and some Christian ceremonies.
+At a polling station in Houston, Andy Valadez was blowing a shofar, a ritual trumpet made from a ram's horn used in Jewish and some Christian ceremonies.
 In this instance, the horn was a way to pray for a Trump victory, Valadez said.

 "We want to pray for a fair election," the 55-year-old marketing executive said, his shofar wrapped in a U.S. flag.
 "We believe in America and want everyone to have a safe voting experience."
 TENSIONS FROM TIMES SQUARE TO TEXAS